State mourns death of Lowndes County Sheriff John Williams

 The shooting happened at the QV gas station at the intersection of Highway 21 and Highway 97 in Hayneville around 8:15 p.m., according to ALEA.

 A BLUE Alert for 18-year-old William Chase Johnson issued by ALEA was closed after Johnson returned to the crime scene around midnight and surrendered, according to AL.com.
 Our CBS affiliate WAKA reported a gun was taken from Johnson at the time he turned himself in.
+AL.com said Johnson is from Montgomery and is the son of a law enforcement officer.

 According to AL.com, Sheriff Williams responded to the gas station when the owner called authorities because there was a crowd hanging out in the parking lot of the gas station.
 The Montgomery Advertiser reported Williams was shot when he approached a truck and asked someone inside to turn the loud music down.